fastr/fastr.github.com/_posts/2010-07-29-bitbake-node.md

 categories: nodejs bitbake
 updated_at: 2010-08-14
 ---
 Goal
 ====

 I would like to be able to cross-compile nodejs using bitbake.
-If you're interested in building it natively on a Gumstix Overo (shared or static), that's been done.
-See the other article of similar name.
+(I've already got it [natively compiled on the Gumstix Overo](/articles/bitbake-node.html))

     bitbake node
     opkg install node